nadah2023/Simple-shell-implementation/README.md

 # Simple-shell-implementation
 The shell is a programme that uses the terminal to receive commands from the keyboard and transfers them to the operating system.
+To better understand you can read our documentation https://heyzine.com/flip-book/d98ef7ad83.html